Deep-Symmetry/afterglow/doc/primes.md

 Let's take a look at exactly how hard it is working, and start exploring some interesting ways we can calculate primes faster.
-If I quit the Clojure repl, then reload my functions, I can time how long getting the ten-thousandth prime took using the `time` function.
+If I quit the Clojure REPL, then reload my functions, I can time how long getting the ten-thousandth prime took using the `time` function.

 At first I was getting utterly bogus values by trying it directly like